 2014 ExceleRate Awards of Excellence available here.

 The Curriculum Crosswalk is a process through which providers can submit existing curricula to be reviewed for alignment with the new ExceleRate Illinois criteria.
-Please note that the original deadline of April 28, 2014 has been extended.
-Applications will continue to be reviewed during three annual cycles.
+Applications are accepted year-round and are reviewed three times annually.
+The next review will take place in Spring 2015.
+Applications must be recieved by February 28, 2015 to be reviewed in the upcoming cycle.

 Application for Recognition in ExceleRate Illinois

 Template for Crosswalk with Proposed Curriculum (b)

 Quality Counts Child Care Grant

 Mini grants are awarded to child care providers annually through local child care resource and referral (CCRR's) agencies to support quality improvements.

 Starting in March of 2015, the Office of Early Childhood Development will send out Early Learning Insights, the monthly OECD Newsletter, on the first Tuesday of each month.
 See the March 2015 version here.
 If you'd like to receive Early Learning Insights in your mailbox each month, email us to let us know.